-I’ve been at this for almost a decade.
+I’ve been at this for over a decade.
 I’ve worked at both large and small agencies, which has given me a wide variety of experience and client work.
 I’m a self-starter, and constantly looking to hone my skills and broaden my depth.

 I’m adept at both print and web, as well as branding.
 Whatever you’re looking for, chances are I’ve done it.